lintingbin/Erl-AutoCompletion/README.md

 #### erlang_project_folder settings

-This configuration item is used to set the folder where you want to add the source code for the auto completion function.
+This configuration item is used to set the folder where you want to add the source code for the auto completion and goto definition function.

-If you comment out this configuration, you will read all the files that have been opened by Sublime as the value for this configuration item.
+If you comment out this configuration(default), the plugin will read all the files that have been opened by Sublime as the value for this configuration item.

 #### Autocomplete on ":"